Jump to:

 Prehabilitation

 Radiation therapy can acutely cause bowel dysfunction leading to bowel irregularity, diarrhea, and cramps.
 Short term effects may be managed with stool softeners, topical steroids, suppositories, enemas, or anti-inflammatories such as mesalamine.
-Late effects of bowel dysfunction can include rectal ulceration, rectal pain, and anal sphincter dysfunction which may necessitate the involvement of gastrointestinal specialist.20 Radiation can also incur long term sequala on urinary function including urinary stricture, urinary incontinence, overactive bladder, fistula, and hematuria.
+Late effects of bowel dysfunction can include rectal ulceration, rectal pain, and anal sphincter dysfunction which may necessitate the involvement of gastrointestinal specialist.19 Radiation can also incur long term sequelae on urinary function including urinary stricture, urinary incontinence, overactive bladder, fistula, and hematuria.
 Treatment options for urinary dysfunction include anticholinergic medications, alpha blockers, urethral slings, or artificial urinary sphincters.
-Some patients may also benefit from referral to a pelvic floor rehabilitation specialist as The American Cancer Society Prostate Survivorship guidelines recommend that patients with pelvic floor dysfunction be referred to physical therapist for pelvic floor rehabilitation.21
+The American Cancer Society Prostate Survivorship guidelines recommend that patients with pelvic floor dysfunction be referred to physical therapist for pelvic floor rehabilitation.20

 Urinary dysfunction can result from surgical intervention of prostate cancer.
 Urinary function tends to improve gradually after surgery and remains stable after one year.
 For patients whose urinary function does not improve, treatment options can be similar to the management of urinary dysfunction from radiation therapy as discussed above.

 ADT is associated with increased risk for cardiovascular disease, metabolic derangements, and osteoporosis.
-Multiple studies have shown the beneficial effects of resistance and aerobic exercise for patients undergoing ADT.23,24 The American Cancer Society Prostate Survivorship guidelines recommend for patient starting ADT be offered supervised resistance and aerobic exercise at least twice a week for 12 weeks to reduce fatigue and improve quality of life.20 For patients being planned for chemotherapy, physiatrists should actively be monitoring for distal symmetric polyneuropathy.
-Pretreatment electromyography may be considered to assess for pretreatment neuropathy which may be exacerbated by chemotherapy.10 For patient who develop functional impairment or intolerable neuropathy, clinicians should discuss with oncologists about delaying, reducing, substituting or stopping chemotherapy.
-The only pharmacologic treatment option to date that is strongly recommended in management of chemotherapy induced peripheral neuropathy is duloxetine.25 There is limited evidence showing benefits of exercise, acupuncture, scrambler therapy, gabapentinoids, tricyclic antidepressants, and oral cannabinoids.25 In addition to symptom management, patients should be screened for functional impairments, most often with gait and balance, from chemotherapy induced neuropathy.
-Patients often present with impaired proprioception and can improve their balance and gait with a course of physical therapy.
+Multiple studies have shown the beneficial effects of resistance and aerobic exercise for patients undergoing ADT.22,23 The American Cancer Society Prostate Survivorship guidelines recommend that patients starting ADT be offered supervised resistance and aerobic exercise at least twice a week for 12 weeks to reduce fatigue and improve quality of life.19 Physiatrists should monitor patients for chemotherapy induced polyneuropathy (CIPN).
+Pretreatment electromyography may assess for preexisting neuropathy, which chemotherapy can worsen.9 If functional impairment or intolerable neuropathy develops, clinicians should discuss with oncologists about modifying or stopping chemotherapy.
+Duloxetine is the only strongly recommended pharmacologic option for CIPN, though limited evidence supports exercise, acupuncture, scrambler therapy, gabapentinoids, tricyclic antidepressants, and cannabinoids.24 In addition to symptom management, patients should be screened for functional impairments.
+Patients often present with impaired, gait, balance, and proprioception due to CIPN which can be improved with directed physical therapy.
 Less often, patients may require an ankle foot orthotic or assistive device such as a cane or walker.

 Coordination of care

-Given the sequelae of prostate cancer and the myriad adverse effects that can occur an interdisciplinary approach is required.
-It is critical that physiatrists work and communicate closely with medical and radiation oncology to manage symptoms and monitor for complications.
-There may be times where a patient is seeing the physiatrist more frequently and they may catch focal neurologic deficits that may warrant new imaging.
-Discussing the use of antioxidants during radiation therapy or steroid injections in the setting of immunotherapy are also decisions that should be made jointly.
 Coordination of care with allied health professionals is also essential.
 Skilled therapists may uncover findings of new complications or spread of disease and are critical in designing optimal treatment plans.
 Psychologists may assist patients in mitigating the emotional impact of their cancer.
 Clinical dieticians can educate patients on healthy food options to decrease risk for prostate cancer.
-Social workers and case managers are vital for patients with socioeconomic challenges to ensure they have safe and equitable access to their treatments.26
+Social workers and case managers are vital for patients with socioeconomic challenges to ensure they have safe and equitable access to their treatments.25

 Patients should be educated on risks and benefits of PSA testing.
 They should also be educated on the advantages, disadvantages, and contraindications of treatments for prostate cancer.
-Counseling should include education on maintaining healthy age-appropriate weight by limiting consumption of high calorie foods and beverages.
-Alcohol consumption should be limited to no more than 2 drinks per day.
-Regular physical activity should be promoted per the American College of Sports Medicine and the National Comprehensive Cancer Network.
-Tobacco use should be ascertained and patients should be offered tobacco cessation counseling and resources.20 Patients beginning on radiation therapy and ADT should also be counseled about likely effects including generalized weakness, deconditioning, and fatigue and how to pre-emptively mitigate such effects.
+Counseling should emphasize maintaining a healthy age-appropriate weight, limiting high-calorie foods, and restricting alcohol to two drinks daily.
+Regular physical activity should follow ACSM and National Comprehensive Cancer Network (NCCN) guidelines.
+Tobacco use should be assessed and cessation support offered.
+Patients starting radiation therapy or ADT should be counseled on potential effects like weakness, deconditioning, and fatigue, along with strategies to mitigate them.

 Patients with significant areas of skeletal metastasis particularly in areas of the spine should be counseled on physical activity precautions.
-Assessments and risk stratification for instability or pathologic fracture using the SINS system and Mirels’ criteria should be performed.
+Assessments and risk stratification for instability or pathologic fracture should be performed.
 Patients with significant spinal metastasis should be instructed to avoid movements of the spine in multiple planes such as bending and twisting simultaneously as well as exercises that place increased pressure on the spine such as sit-ups, crunches, and corkscrews.
 Rather, exercises that maintain a spine neutral position such as planks should be encouraged.
 In general, patients should avoid any exercises that cause pain.

 Cutting Edge/Emerging and Unique Concepts and Practice

-• There are several minimally invasive, organ-sparing ablative therapies for localized prostate cancer, such as cryotherapy, high-intensity focused ultrasound, vascular targeted photodynamic therapy, interstitial laser thermos-therapy, electroporation, brachytherapy, and stereotactic radiotherapy which currently lack long-term term prospective comparative data.2
+• Minimally invasive, organ-sparing ablative therapies for localized prostate cancer include cryotherapy, HIFU, photodynamic therapy, interstitial laser thermotherapy, electroporation, brachytherapy, and stereotactic radiotherapy, though long-term comparative data are lacking.2

 • There is increasing study in the role of immunotherapy and targeted radioisotopes which show promise in treatment of prostate cancer.